 Taxis and taxi apps, like Uber, are available throughout Portugal, but aren’t necessarily available everywhere.
 You won’t struggle to get an Uber in Lisbon City Centre, for example, but it may not be an option in many of the small towns in the rural interior.
 Most small or medium-sized towns will have at least one taxi service in the area, but it probably won’t be a 24-hour service.
 You may even struggle to get one at 11 o’clock at night.

-You can get an idea of how many Uber drivers (or other taxi apps like Bolt of Freenow) are available in a town or area by opening up the app and looking at the area on the map.
+You can get an idea of how many Uber drivers (or other taxi apps like Bolt) are available in a town or area by opening up the app and looking at the area on the map.
 If you see lots of cars nearby, it’s a good sign.

 The Driving Isn’t So Bad